dkman123/UrT_Server_Setup/UrT.md

     g_gravity 800
 }
 ```
+NOTE: If you copy your maps up from a client don't put them in a "download" folder, put them directly into q3ut4

-NOTE: the settings don’t reset to default on the next map.
+NOTE: The settings don’t reset to default on the next map.
 You need to do that.

-NOTE: g_gear “0” allows all gear
+NOTE: To reset to allow all gear use  **g_gear "0"**

 see the gear calculator https://www.urbanterror.info/support/180-server-cvars/#2

 edit the server config